 For more information: Ourmazd’s Research Website

-For more information: Patch’s Research Website
+For more information: Popa’s Research Website

 Valerică Raicu is interested in experimental and theoretical aspects of the structure and dynamics of macromolecular and cellular systems in vivo.
 One of the main research themes in his lab is imaging of protein activity and interactions in living cells.
 This study involves novel approaches to laser-scanning fluorescence microscopy with spectral and temporal resolution, which is used in conjunction with a process of non-radiative energy transfer between fluorescent molecules, called Förster (or fluorescence) resonance energy transfer (FRET).
 The second major research theme in Prof. Raicu’s lab is the use of dielectric (or impedance) spectroscopy to probe the response to radiofrequency electrical fields of a material’s electrical polarization in order to determine its physical and structural characteristics at the microscopic level.
 This method is particularly suitable for characterization of biological cells individually dispersed in suspension or as part of supracellular associations, such as tissues and organs.